Approxy02/GLoRE/README.md

 - Adjust `hidden_dim`, `sync_layers`, `trans_layers`, `local_heads`, `dropout`, `lr`, `batch_size`, `weight_decay`, `epoch`, `warmup_proportion`.
 - For large graphs, consider reducing `max_neighbors_num` / `max_per_type` to manage memory.

-Also, we provide the evaluation cache used in our experiments with the code for reproducibility.
+Also, we provide the evaluation cache used in our experiments with the code for reproducibility. \
 All results (including ablations) are evaluated using the same fixed test neighbor cache, built from the training split only, with ONR disabled during evaluation.

-You can download the checkpoints from ().
+You can download the evaluation cache from (url).
+> Note: The evaluation caches will be provided after the anonymous review period.